gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - (4) Responsive controls

-- FAIR adopts a top-down approach
+- It adopts a top-down approach

-  - based on historical data, to develop an estimate of loss event frequency, simply on the basis of how frequently a loss event has occurred in the past
+  - Based on historical data, to develop an estimate of loss event frequency, simply on the basis of how frequently a loss event has occurred in the past

-- FAIR has different Risk Assessment Levels:
+- It has different Risk Assessment Levels:

   - If the organization’s management or security analysts do not have confidence that a good loss event frequency can be directly estimated: estimating threat event frequency and estimating vulnerability